Aviralgupt/Aviral/README.md

-# Aviral Gupta - Product Management Portfolio
+# Aviral Gupta - AI-Powered Portfolio Website

 ## Overview
-This portfolio website showcases my transition from technical implementation to product strategy, demonstrating the key principles outlined in the product management advice I received.
-The site now includes a dedicated "Product Management Portfolio" section that documents measurable impact, user-centered solutions, and strategic thinking.
+This modern portfolio website showcases Aviral Gupta's experience as an AI Engineer, Computer Scientist, and Research Innovator.
+The site features an intelligent AI chatbot powered by Google Gemini that can answer questions about Aviral's background, projects, skills, and experience in real-time.

+## 🚀 New Features

+### 🤖 AI Chatbot Assistant
+- **Powered by Google Gemini 1.5 Flash**: Advanced AI model for natural conversations
+- **Comprehensive Knowledge**: Detailed information about Aviral's education, experience, and projects
+- **Real-time Responses**: Instant answers to questions about skills, achievements, and background
+- **Modern UI**: Beautiful, responsive chat interface with smooth animations
+- **Context Awareness**: Maintains conversation history for better interactions

 ## Key Features